aledc7/Laravel/lesson_3.md

 Above we have defined three different routes for our project, one will be the home page('/') and will return the welcome view
 Other one called test ('/test'), and will return a string 'test of another rute' and third call othertest('/othertest') .
 In the cited example, these routes return a string of text, but the idea is to point to a component, which will be a section of our project.

+### Resources

+The __resources__ folder containt all the assets, languages and views (blade templates)